rachaelallen91/furniture-style-sleuth-docs/docs/tutorials/tutorial-find-furniture-by-style.md

 ---

-# Tutorial: Finding Furniture by Style
+# Tutorial: Finding furniture by style

 This tutorial walks you through how to retrieve a list of furniture items based on a specific style using the Furniture Style Sleuth API.

 ## Scenario

-You're designing a Midcentury Modern-themed room and want to find all furniture items that match that style.
+You are designing a Midcentury Modern-themed room and want to find all furniture items that match that style.
 You’ll use the API to filter furniture by its associated style ID.

 ## Prerequisites